ZeusEm/ISO_IEC-27001.2022/index.md

 **Correct Answer:** d) Event

-*Explanation:* Based on the provided sources, the most accurate completion of the sentence is: An information security incident is a security **event** that has a significant probability of compromising information security.
+*Explanation:* Based on the standard, the most accurate completion of the sentence is: An information security incident is a security **event** that has a significant probability of compromising information security.

 Here's why, with a detailed explanation drawing from the sources: